dantebyte/dantebyte/README.md

 🛠️ Tools I Work With:
 Wireshark, Burp Suite, Nmap, Shodan

-Metasploit, OSINT Frameworks, VirusTotal
+Metasploit, OSINT Frameworks, VirusTotal, Sandboxies and online/offline emulation tools to further analyze.

-Python scripting for automation and analysis
+Python scripting for automation and analysis and more.

-GitHub for documentation, version control, and project collaboration
+GitHub for Portfolio, documentation, version control, and project collaboration.

-Browser-based tools and cloud platforms for recon and testing
+Browser-based tools and cloud platforms for more testing.

 ---